-Bond and capital lease proceeds are reported as financing sources in Governmental Funds and thus contribute to the change in fund balance.
-In the Statement of Net Position, however, issuing debt increases the long-term liabilities and does not affect the Statement of Activities.
+Bond and long-term purchase obligations proceeds are reported as financing sources in Governmental Funds and thus contribute to the change in fund balance In the Statement of Net Position, however, issuing debt increases the long-term liabilities and does not affect the Statement of Activities.
 Similarly, the repayment of principal is an expenditure in the Governmental Funds but reduces the liability in the Statement of Net Position.